jsmitthimedhin/Spring-Boot-REST-CRUD/README.md

 This application allows users to create, read, update, and delete users in a MySQL database using HTTP methods, built using Spring Boot.

 ## Process
 The application is built using Spring initialr and allowed me to learn how to initialize a Spring Boot application that implements Spring Web, MySQL connector, JPA, and DevTools.
-I used Hibernate to connect to the database since I was already familiar with the framework, but I had to learn how to configure the connection to the database using EntityManager instead of session factory.
+The main branch uses Hibernate to connect to the database and the second branch does it directly using JPA's Entity Manager object.

 I also learned how to define the DataSource using Spring Boot's ".properties" file instead of defining it using annotations and hard-coded configurations (which is so much easier and less error-prone!).
 The rest is just creating the REST controller, DAO, Service class, and entity class, and mapping each class with Spring or Hibernate annotations, similar to other projects I've worked on.